jjasghar/chef-book/part3/9-knife-plugins.md

 knife spork is a great tool for multiple chefs working with one chef-server.
 I'm only going to touch on it briefly, being again, we _shouldn't_ have a chef-server running....yet.

-knife-solo
+knife solo
 ----------
-So [knife-solo](http://matschaffer.github.io/knife-solo/) as I say above is a poor mans chef-server.
+So [knife solo](http://matschaffer.github.io/knife-solo/) as I say above is a poor mans chef-server.

 knife rackspace
 ----------